shirish93/shirish93.github.io/_posts/2024-01-15-david-epstein-range.md

 David Epstein's "Range" caught my attention because it tackles a belief long-held in sports, arts and high-performance industries.
 Challenging the conventional wisdom of early specialization, Epstein argues that generalists, not specialists, are primed to excel in complex and unpredictable fields.
 This resonated deeply with me, as building successful teams requires more than just deep technical expertise.
 We need leaders who can think broadly, draw from diverse experiences, and navigate uncertainty with agility.
 The book validated confirmed that understanding.

 In this review, I'll explore how "Range" has impacted my understanding of leadership.
-We'll delve into Epstein's arguments, his supporting evidence, and ultimately assess whether his thesis holds water in today's competitive landscape.
+We'll thread through Epstein's arguments, his supporting evidence, and ultimately assess whether his thesis holds water in today's competitive landscape.
 This review is tailored specifically for those seeking, or currently in the roles as engineers, or engineering leaders.

 Epstein's central thesis in "Range" is bold and potentially disruptive to our ingrained beliefs about success.
 He argues that individuals who embrace diverse experiences and develop a broader range of skills outperform specialists in complex and unpredictable environments.
 This flies in the face of the conventional wisdom that champions early specialization and deliberate practice in a single domain.